Account Based Marketing Funnels: The Fatal Flaw and How You Can Fix It

 “Demand units are defined as a buying group that has been organized to address a need the organization is challenged with.
 Demand units – not accounts – are usually the true targets that marketing (and product and sales) should have in mind when thinking about buyers.
 Buyer, needs and solution must match a demand unit to exist.” – Source: Siriusdecisions

 What is the problem with Demand Units and ABM Funnels?

 The first problem with implementing this approach is that CRM systems like Salesforce and Microsoft Dynamics are optimized around the old waterfall approach.
 It’s very easy to create a Lead and convert that onto an existing Account and Opportunity.

-But, there is no easy way to systematically identify buying groups and track their engagement throughout the sales cycle.
+But, there is no easy way to systematically identify target audiences at high-value accounts and track their engagement throughout the sales cycle.
 Salespeople are notorious for not attaching the relevant additional contacts in the buying group to Opportunities in CRM.
 And Marketing teams are usually happy enough to track the source of an individual Lead and use that in their attribution models.

 This means it’s very hard to make the Demand Unit Waterfall or any ABM Funnel work in an organization and it’s impossible to get actionable metrics with unrealistically high levels of CRM adoption and discipline.

 Enter Datahug.
 For years, companies have been able to load Leads into CRM and convert them onto specific Accounts, you end up with a lot of Contacts in the system without any real context as to why they are there.